Designing your study

 Mixed-methods research collects and analyses qualitative and quantitative data within the same study.

-- online learning resources from the NCRM includes video tutorials and supporting materials
+- Online learning resources from the NCRM includes video tutorials and supporting materials.

 Questionnaires